 This post has outlined many of the key features for these 24 hands-free mouse options.
 You can get all the tables in one PDF file by clicking the button below:

 I hope these descriptions and tables are useful as you sift through the options to find options that may fit your specific needs.
 That’s an important first step, but only a first step.

 Another key step, once you’ve narrowed the set of options to a few possibilities, is to try each of the candidates before making a final decision.
-I’m a big advocate of using evidence as a major part of this decision-making process, and in our next post, we’ll look at how to gather useful evidence to choose a hands-free mouse.
+I’m a big advocate of using evidence as a major part of this decision-making process, and our next post looks at how to gather useful evidence to choose a hands-free mouse.